tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the issue where `TIMGroupEventListener` failed to receive callbacks.
 - Fixed crashes reported online.
 - Optimized connection requests during reconnection.
-- Optimized the quality of first connections to different networks and access points outside Chinese mainland.
+- Optimized the quality of first connections to different networks and access points outside the Chinese mainland.
 - Improved the network reconnection speed when iOS devices switch to Wi-Fi networks.

-**Android platform**
+**Android**

 - Added the `checkFriends` API to verify friends.
 - Added the `queryGroupInfo` API to get local data.